CU-CSCI3308-Fall2025/group-project-BestSeat/MilestoneSubmissions/UAT_plan.md

 ## Feature 4: Comparisons

 ### Feature Description
-Authenticated users can search for concert events using the Ticketmaster API.
-The application displays event details including name, date, time, and image.
+Authenticated users can search for event ticket options using the Rapid API.
+The application displays event details, including name, date, time, image, and location.
+The application displays options to purchase tickets from various ticket vendors of specific event.

 ### Prerequisites
 - Application is running on `localhost:3000`